Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 Similar to dynamic meshes and blend shapes, optimized skeletons also use a rotation system for transforms that is updated in `MotionHistorySuperSystem`.
 However, instead of having 3 sets of transforms, it has 6.
-This is because each rotation stores both local and root-space transforms.
+This is because each history rotation stores both local and root-space transforms.
 This mechanism is abstracted by `OptimizedSkeletonAspect`.

 Optimized skeletons are automatically baked when